 Ferocactus macrodiscus (Mart.)
 Britton & Rose

 Ferocactus macrodiscus subsp. macrodiscus, Bisnaga macrodisca, Echinocactus campylacanthus, Echinocactus macrodiscus, Echinocactus macrodiscus var. multiflorus, Echinocactus macrodiscus f. multiflorus, Echinofossulocactus campylacanthus

-Ferocactus macrodiscus is a barrel cactus that forms a solitary, blue-green stem with up to 35 pronounced vertical ribs.
+Ferocactus macrodiscus is a barrel cactus that forms a solitary blue-green stem with up to 35 pronounced vertical ribs.
 Spines are yellow or red, curved, and up to 1.4 inches (3.5 cm) long.
 It has 6 to 8 radial and 1 to 4 (one longer) central spines per areole.
-Flowers are up to 2 inches (5 cm) long, up to 1.6 inches (4 cm) in diameter.
+Flowers are up to 2 inches (5 cm) long and 1.6 inches (4 cm) in diameter.
 They are white with bright purple or pink stripes on petals and appear from spring to summer.

 How to Grow and Care